dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 **Assassinate**: Unlocks a critical strike option with a 200% damage multiplier.
 If the enemy dies, their death does not make any extra noise (same sneak/hide malus as moving).
 If the attack deals sneak attack damage (such as against an unaware target) that damage is tripled as well.

+**Bushwhack**: Improves the rate at which Cunning increases sneak attack damage.
+If an enemy is reduced to less than (2 x Cunning)% HP by an attack that dealt sneak attack damage, that enemy dies.

+**Blindspots**: Tightens the vision cones of all enemies slightly.

-**Careful Aim**: Whenever you add cunning damage to your attack, you reduce the likelihood that armor will apply to that attack by 5% for each point of Cunning you have.
+**Careful Aim**: Whenever you add sneak attack damage to your attack, you reduce the likelihood that armor will apply to that attack by 5% for each point of Cunning you have.
 A similar effect applies to any critical strike.

 **Camoflage**: At the start of each mission, a number of "camoflage" items spawn on the floor of the level.
 Upon pick-up, these items disappear and grant you a small bonus to hide that will last until you leave the level.
 The number of camoflage items in a level depends on your Cunning.

 **Crowd Cover**: If an enemy is aware of hostiles besides the player, and those hostiles are within 6 spaces of the player, it will ignore the player to attack them, even if the player is closer.

+**Disguise**: At the start of each mission, a number of "disguise" items spawn on the floor of the level.
+Upon pick-up, these items disappear, and a random enemy pack on that floor will receive the "Fooled" status.
+Fooled enemies do not check the player's stealth, and do not become aware on their own.
+If a fooled enemy becomes aware, they lose the fooled status.
+The number of disguise items in a level depends on your Cunning.

 **Healer's Art**: Activated from the special abilities menu.
 Causes the player to wait for 30 turns, and then heals the player HP equal to 20 times their Cunning.
 Usable once per mission.